Which countries in Europe have the highest and lowest childcare costs?

 "The government's very good at talking about these benefits.
 The actual administration of them and the accessibility of them is dire," says Pregnant then Screwed's Joeli Brearley.

-“And because of this, you end up in a situation where you've got only 13% of people that take up that offer of support, and of that 13%, 81% are single mothers.”
+"And because of this, you end up in a situation where you've got only 13% of people that take up that offer of support, and of that 13 per cent, 81 per cent are single mothers".

 Germany's Kita network still has its flaws